RodrigueTJANI/Rodrigue-TJANI/README.md

 ## Technologies Used

-- html, css, javascript, scss, react.js, mongoDB, Node.js, Express.js, cors,.
+- html, css, javascript, scss, Bootstrap, react.js, mongoDB, Node.js, Express.js, cors,...

 ## How to Use